 3.1.
 The Meadows School aims to promote the Achievement and Welfare of Looked After Children and Post Looked After Children.

 3.2.
-The Designated Teacher for Looked After Children and Post Looked After Children is Graham Spencer
+The Designated Teacher for Looked After Children and Previously Looked After Children is Graham Spencer

 3.3.
-The Governor with special responsibility for Looked After Children and Post Looked After Children is Phillip Butcher
+The Governor with special responsibility for Looked After Children and Previously Looked After Children is Phillip Butcher

 3.4.
 The Governing Board is committed to providing quality education for all its students based on equality of access, opportunity and outcomes.

 3.5.
-This policy includes requirements set out in “Statutory guidance on the duty on local authorities to promote the educational achievement of looked after children under section 52 of the Children Act 2004” (Nov 2005) and associated guidance on the education of Looked After Children and Post Looked After Children.
+This policy includes requirements set out in “Statutory guidance on the duty on local authorities to promote the educational achievement of looked after children under section 52 of the Children Act 2004” (Nov 2005) and associated guidance on the education of Looked After Children and Previously Looked After Children.

 3.6.
-We aim to contribute towards promoting the achievement and wellbeing of students through our schools ‘Safe, Happy and Learning Together’ vision.
+We aim to contribute towards promoting the achievement and wellbeing of students through our school’s ‘Getting It Right For Everyone’ vision.

-As corporate parents this school believes in the principles of good parenting by:
+In supporting corporate parents, this school believes in the principles of good parenting by:

 listening to children